NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ```

 # nginx-obs-automatic-low-bitrate-switching
-Simple app to automatically switch scenes in OBS Studio/OBS.Live based on the current bitrate fetched from the server's stats page.
+Simple app to automatically switch scenes in OBS Studio/OBS.Live based on the current bitrate fetched from the server stats.

 ---
 # !!!
 PLEASE BE ADVISED !!!